January 05, 2023

 When demand slows down, the game changes.
-High inflation, the impact of the war in Ukraine, volatile markets and several other factors are having a significant impact on all organizations right now.
-But how is this affecting the digital businesses across B2C & B2B corporations?
+High inflation, the impacts of sudden wars, volatile markets and several other factors are having a significant impact on all organizations right now, and will continue to come up even during periods of seeming stability in the future.
+But how does this affect the digital businesses across B2C and B2B corporations?

-Common for most digital business leaders is that current market conditions are different to those we all operated in just a few months ago.
+Common for most digital business leaders is that current market conditions are different to those we all operated in some months ago.
 While many online and omnichannel players benefitted from lockdown, they are now experiencing the lowest growth rates seen for many years.

 What happens when demand slows down is that the game also changes.
 Most digital leaders initially turn attention to classic moves.
 That could be increasing spend a little to compensate for the totality of lost customers, increasing frequency of campaign newsletters etc. However, essentially these types of activities are very short sighted, non-differentiated, costly/less profitable, and only compensate marginally to reaching your budgets.
 As an example, online search volumes are down as much as 30% in some industries and advertising prices up 30%.
 In essence, efforts like increasing spending are therefore very unlikely to provide real business value.
 Strategies like these might seem to work in the short term but might alienate customers long term.